NursamedinD/final-project-phase-1/README.md

 # Snake Game

 This project here was made by Nursamedin Abdi Dualle, it is based off of the classic game, Snake.
-This game works on a canvas for the gameboard and the snake is controlled with the arrow keys.
-You can play the game right here: https://nursamedind.github.io/final-project-phase-1/ (Note: it is prefered to read this file through in order to understand how the game works).
+This game works on a canvas for the gameboard and the snake is controlled with the arrow keys(Note: it is prefered to read this file through in order to understand how the game works).

+## Set up
+Here's is how to start up the game:
+1. Click the link here to open the game in a new page: https://nursamedind.github.io/final-project-phase-1/
+2. Incase of issues, right click and click on inspect to check to see if the settings have loaded (you'll see a line that says "Settings Loaded: Gridsize: 20 Snakespeed: 5).
+3. Press the Reset button then the Start button to begin playing the game.

 ## How to play